-The American Society of Mechanical Engineers (ASME) has established rules for the production of the pressure vessels.
-The ASME pressure vessel code includes materials, assembly and safety details to ensure that the manufacturing process for the pressure vessel meets industry needs and will function properly and without concerns about damage or injury to people working around them.
-Best welding preparation work and outstanding welding technique are important for building safe and profitable pressure vessels as well as satisfying your customers.
+The American Society of Mechanical Engineers (ASME) has established rules for the production of pressure vessels.
+The ASME pressure vessel code includes materials, assembly, and safety details to ensure that the manufacturing process for the pressure vessel meets industry needs and will function properly and without concerns about damage or injury to people working around them.
+Best welding preparation work and outstanding welding techniques are important for building safe and profitable pressure vessels as well as satisfying your customers.

 Inspection and Testing

-During construction each pressure vessel shall be inspected by the inspecting authority.
+During construction, each pressure vessel shall be inspected by the inspecting authority.
 The standard defines the stages from the reception of the material to the completed vessel for which the inspection by that authority is compulsory.
-For instance, the customer may require extra inspection to check internals.
+For instance, the customer may require an extra inspection to check internals.

 Welders must pass approval tests designed to show that they are capable of making welds identical to those used in the actual vessel.
 A recognized licensing authority reaffirms those permits for welders.

 The national standard determines the level of non-destructive inspection applied during construction.
-Usually the non-destructive testing is one or more of the following.
+Usually, non-destructive testing is one or more of the following.

 - Magnetic particle or dye penetrant (for weld surface flaws).

-Dye penetrant testing only detects discontinuities which are on surface while magnetic particle testing detects not only surface cracks but also those imperfections that are very near to surface.
+Dye penetrant testing only detects discontinuities that are on the surface while magnetic particle testing detects not only surface cracks but also those imperfections that are very near to the surface.

 - Radiography (for weld internal flaws).